xlthor/gendb/README.md

 With GenDB, developers are able to describe their database within a given project for a given release.

-They can easily generate all necessary DDL scripts to create the described database.
+They can easily generate all necessary DDL scripts to create the described database and load according seed data if necessary

 Once a new release needs modifications within the database, users can create a new release within their projects and apply the according modifications within the new release.